 “We found that these cybercriminals work in organizations, but those organizations differ depending on the offense,” Holt said.
 “They may have relationships with each other, but they’re not multi-year, multi-generation, sophisticated groups that you associate with other organized crime networks.”

-Holt explained that organized cybercrime networks are made up of hackers coming together because of functional skills that allow them to collaborate to commit the specific crime.
+Holt explained that organized cybercrime networks are made up of hackers coming together because of functional skills that allow them to collaborate to commit a specific crime.
 So, if someone has specific expertise in password encryption and another can code in a specific programming language, they work together because they can be more effective – and cause greater disruption – together than alone.

 “Many of these criminals connected online, at least initially, in order to communicate to find one another,” Holt said.
 “In some of the bigger cases that we had, there’s a core group of actors who know one another really well, who then develop an ancillary network of people who they can use for money muling or for converting the information that they obtained into actual cash.”